Karl Freund: I Love Lucy

 At the beginning of the 1950s, he was persuaded by Desi Arnaz at Desilu to be the cinematographer for the television series I Love Lucy from 1951.
-Critics have credited Freund for the show's lustrous black and white cinematography, but more important, Freund designed the "flat lighting" system for shooting sitcoms that is still in use today.
-This system covers the set in light, thus eliminating shadows and allowing the use of three moving cameras without having to modify the lighting between shots.
+Critics have credited Freund for the show's lustrous black and white cinematography, but more important, Freund designed the "flat lighting" system that became standard for shooting multi-camera sitcoms; this system covers the set in light, thus eliminating shadows and allowing the use of three moving cameras without having to modify the lighting between shots.
 While Freund did not invent the three-camera shooting system, he did perfect it for use with film cameras in front of a live audience.
 The cameras that were used were BNC Mitchell cameras with T-stop calibrated lenses on dollies.
 The center camera was for wider shots.
 The other two were positioned 75 to 90 degrees away from center and were primarily used for close-ups.

 Despite his extensive experience in film cinematography, Freund said that switching to television was a challenge for him.
 Because I Love Lucy was filmed in front of a live audience there were restrictions on where the camera could be placed.

 Freund and his production team also worked on other sitcoms produced at/through Desilu, such as Our Miss Brooks.
+He retired in 1960.